 Evelyne Nguyen has served as Chief Financial Officer since January 2020.
-Before joining us, she worked as Chief Financial Officer, EVP Finance & Strategy, then EVP Biomanufacturing for LFB, a French biopharmaceutical company from 1997 to 2012.
-In 2013, she founded ANMPartners, a company specialized in strategic and financial advice for companies in the healthcare industry.
+Before joining us, she worked at Bristol Myers Squibb from 1987 to 1992, then as Chief Financial Officer, EVP Finance & Strategy, then EVP Biomanufacturing for LFB, a French biopharmaceutical company from 1997 to 2012.
+From 2013 to 2014, she served as Chief Financial Officer at Nicox SA.
+From 2015 to 2019, she served at ANMPartners, a company specializing in providing strategic and financial advice for companies in the healthcare industry, which she founded.
 Ms. Nguyen holds a MBA in Finance and Management from Institut Supérieur de Gestion and an executive degree from Stanford University.